wp-plugins/nextgen-facebook/readme.txt

 * Added option to include / exclude social buttons on posts, pages, attachments, and custom post types.

 = Version 6.6 =

+*7612 lines in 35 files, with 41 classes and 262 functions*

 *Free* and Pro Versions: